nocaremc/nodex-ws/README.md

 nodex-ws will be a Node.js + Websockets library for the bitshares dex allowing developers who do not want to use python to jump into writing trading applications.
 Disclaimer: Nobody has taught me node or websockets.
 Should be some ugly fun but that is why we iterate.

-While I do want to learn, I'm writing this on fumes.
-R&D on my end will be limited to just getting things to a functional state.

 # Things I want in this library

 - [x] authenticate with any account (web)